Gut Health and Depression

 - Eat a diverse range of food

-- Legumes, vegetables, beans, and fruits are good for health above-mentioned foods are rich in fibers.
-In which they can be easily digested by some microbiota in your intestine.As it stimulates their growth.
+Legumes, vegetables, beans, spinach, and fruits good for health above-mentioned foods rich in fibers.
+In which they can easily be digested by some microbiota in your intestine.As it stimulates their growth.
 On the other hand, vegetables and fruits help in reducing the growth of some disease-causing bacteria.

 - Consume fermented food

 Fermenting is the process in which the yeasts and the bacteria convert sugar into organic acids or alcohol.
 Some examples of fermented foods are yogurt, kefir, tempeh, and sauerkraut.
 Many of them are rich in lactobacilli, bacteria that is good for your health.